 Start by opening a business checking account and then a savings account.
 This would help you organize and plan your funds and taxes.
 Additionally, consider applying for a business credit card so you could start building business credit.

-A business checking and savings account could help you manage taxes, bills and even help build wealth for future investments.
+A business checking and savings account could help you manage taxes, and bills and even help build wealth for future investments.
 It also allows you to save precious hours of work when accounting cash flow, such as deductible expenses.
 A dedicated business account will also help you limit your legal exposure to business debts if you have an LLC or corporation.

 Always be conscious of spending decisions.
 Ensure that business-related costs only come from business accounts as much as possible.
 The same principle also applies to personal accounts and personal expenses.